 Who is this for ?

-The training course would be of interest to anyone involved in the construction industry and of particular use to those involved in the specification and installation, maintenance and inspection of passive fire protection including but not limited to: Risk Assessors, Fire Officers, Architects, Designers, Building Control, Installers, Site Managers and Supervisors.
+The training course would be of interest to anyone involved in the construction industry and of particular use to those involved in the specification and installation, maintenance and inspection of Timber Fire Doors including but not limited to: Risk Assessors, Fire Officers, Architects, Designers, Building Control, Contractors, Site Managers/Supervisors and specialist Installers.